microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_PartsUnlimited_CD_Using_RM_Online.md

 	* You will also have received an email confirmation that the Release to the Dev environment completed successfully.
 This is because you are the owner of the Dev environment.

-	3. Clone the Dev environment to Staging
-	Now that you have verified that the Dev Environment is configured correctly, you can clone it to Staging.
+1. Clone the Dev environment to Staging and Production Now that you have verified that the Dev Environment is configured correctly, you can clone it to Staging and Production.

 	* Click on the PartsUnlimited link and then the Edit link to open the Release Definition.
 	> **Note:** It is possible to change the definition for a Release without changing the Release Definition (i.e. the Release is an instance of the Release Definition that you can edit).
 You want to make sure that you are editing the Release Definition, not a Release.